wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-scale.md

 	In the example, the plan mode has been changed to **Basic**:

 	![Plan change complete][BasicComplete]

 <a name="scalingstandard"></a>
 <!-- ================================= -->
 ## Scaling to Standard mode
 <!-- ================================= -->

 > [AZURE.NOTE] Before switching an App Service plan to **Standard** mode, you should remove spending caps in place for your Windows Azure Websites subscription.
-Otherwise, you risk your web app becoming unavailable if you reach your caps before the billing period ends.
+Otherwise, you risk your web site becoming unavailable if you reach your caps before the billing period ends.
 To view or change options for your Windows Azure Websites subscription, see [Windows Azure Subscriptions][azuresubscriptions].

-1. To scale to Standard, follow the same initial steps as when scaling to Shared or Basic, and then choose **Standard** for **App Service plan tier**.
+1. To scale to **Standard** mode, follow the same initial steps as when scaling to **Shared** or **Basic**, and then choose a **Standard** mode in **Choose your pricing tier**, then click **Select**.

 	![Choose Standard Plan][ChooseStandard]